Fish Passage Creation

-Where possible, we will aim to remove existing structures completely, however there are alternate options available for when this is not possible, such as naturalised fish bypass channels; technical fish passes (i.e Larinier); and non-technical fish passes, such as rock ramps, pre-barrages and low-cost recycled baffles.
+Where possible, we will aim to remove existing barriers completely.
+However, there are options available when this is not possible, such as naturalised fish bypass channels; technical fish passes (e.g. Larinier); and non-technical fish passes, such as rock ramps, pre-barrages and low-cost recycled baffles.

 We work in line with the Environment Agency’s Fish Pass Manual to ensure that the most appropriate and cost-effective fish passage solutions are used at each point, providing passage for multiple fish species where possible.

-FiveRivers are a top choice for environmental services in the UK, and we are pleased to act as both a designer and contractor for your fish passage creation project.
-What’s more, we’re perfectly positioned to liaise with regulatory bodies in order to obtain fish passage approval and environmental permits.
+FiveRivers can act as both a designer and contractor for your fish passage creation project.
+We are also perfectly positioned to liaise with regulatory bodies in order to obtain fish passage approval and environmental water transfer permits.

-Next we favour a ‘nature-like’ fish pass approach, this maybe involve by-passing a structure with a naturalised channel or creation of a ramp (e.g. low cost baffles, rock ramp) to allow fish to traverse an obstacle.
-Sometimes we need a more engineered approach and will develop a pool or baffle type system within a constrained channel built on the structure.Talk to an expert
+Our preference is full removal of the barrier, but this is not always possible or desirable.
+We have a toolkit of available options that we can use to deliver fish passage based on the specific site constraints and conditions.
+Where removal is not an option we favour a ‘nature-like’ fish pass solution, bypassing a structure with a naturalised channel or creation of a ramp (e.g. low cost baffles or a rock ramp) to allow fish to traverse an obstacle.
+When we so need a more engineered solution we will develop a pool or baffle-type design built on the structure within the constrained channel.

 We have acted as principle contractor, delivering fish passage projects, on a variety of schemes from small easements (£20K) to large scale naturalised passes with complex offtake structures (£1Mil).